 If you have an excellent academic transcript, you also have a good chance of obtaining scholarships in addition to the basic funding.
 Finally, there are many opportunities to do paid work on various projects, or find funding to support fieldwork.
 So while being a student may not be a lucrative occupation in terms of income, we are able to provide a lot of basic financial support to help you through your studies.

 Information on our basic funding package is available on the website of the Faculty of Graduate Studies.
 The funding for this year provides a rough guide to what will be available next year.

-This year the net income for PhD students, after the payment of tuition, with the basic funding package (ie, no additional scholarships and awards such as SSHRC) was about $17,500.
+This year the net income for domestic PhD students, after the payment of tuition, with the basic funding package (ie, no additional scholarships and awards such as SSHRC) was about $17,500.
 This would include work as a Teaching Assistant, or an equivalent position as a Graduate/Research position.
 In addition, PhD applicants with high academic standards will be offered a one year entrance scholarship of $3000.